automata-network/automata-dcap-attestation/README.md

 ## Automata DCAP Attestation on EVM

-> ℹ️ **UPDATE (March 2025)**： The EVM contracts for both [Automata On Chain PCCS](https://github.com/automata-network/automata-on-chain-pccs) and Automata DCAP Attestation have been fully audited by Trails of Bit.
+> ℹ️ **UPDATE (March 2025)**： The EVM contracts for both [Automata On Chain PCCS](https://github.com/automata-network/automata-on-chain-pccs) and Automata DCAP Attestation have been fully audited by Trail of Bits.
 >
 > Click [here](https://github.com/trailofbits/publications/blob/master/reviews/2025-02-automata-dcap-attestation-onchain-pccs-securityreview.pdf) to view the audit report.